WGAP: History

 On April 15, 2022, the Blount Broadcasting Corporation announced that it had come to an agreement to sell WGAP, its sister station WKVL (850 AM), and two translators to Loud Media.
 The sale was consummated on August 17, 2022.
 On August 22, 2022, WGAP changed its format from classic country to variety hits, branded as "Random Music Radio", simulcasting WKVL.

 On September 20, 2023, WGAP switched from variety hits to classic hits.
 It uses the dial position of its FM translator, calling itself "Fun 105.9".

-On October 9, 2025, WGAP switched from classic hits to alternative rock, simulcasting sister station WATO.
+On October 9, 2025, after a brief period of stunting with hold music, WGAP switched from classic hits to alternative rock, simulcasting sister station WATO.
 The two stations brand as "Atomic 106".

+On June 9, 2026, WGAP dropped their simulcast with WATO and started broadcasting an adult hits format, under the moniker "105.9 Greg FM", referring to their translator.
+The format is based around Canadian radio personality Greg Beharrell, and has been described by Loud Media as "built around the humor, storytelling, observations, and offbeat perspective of internationally syndicated radio personality Greg Beharrell."